Anastomosis is the medical term for a surgical connection between two tubular structures, channels, or passages that typically do not attach.

 - connect a donor organ to a blood supply

-- rejoin two sections of intestine after removal of damaged or diseased tissue
+- rejoin two sections of the intestine after the removal of damaged or diseased tissue

 There are two main types of anastomosis: Bowel anastomosis and vascular anastomosis.

 Bowel anastomosis connects two sections of the bowel or connects the bowel to other structures within the body.
 The different types of bowel anastomosis include:

 - Intestinal anastomosis: This involves removing part of the colon and joining the two remaining sections.